shoubhikraj/water-order/README.md

 It calculates the requested order parameter for each oxygen, then takes the average of all oxygens in a certain distance range (`--bin-width`) from the centre-of-mass of the droplet, to get the radial distribution.
 For a trajectory, the distributions are also averaged over the whole trajectory.

-Depends on the chemfiles library: https://github.com/chemfiles/chemfiles/ and TCLAP library http://tclap.sourceforge.net/ (v1.2.4 already included in this repository).
+Depends on the chemfiles library: https://github.com/chemfiles/chemfiles/, TCLAP library http://tclap.sourceforge.net/ and Voro++ library https://github.com/chr1shr/voro.
+All of source files for the libraries that were used to compile the latest version are already included in the repository.
+This has been done to avoid incompatibility between different versions of those libraries, and to avoid the need to hunt down dependencies.

 Compiles successfully on Windows with MSVC++ 2019, on Linux with GCC 10, and it should also compile on Mac OS (Instructions for compiling are provided at the bottom of the page).